What is all the excitement about?

 Quantum computers have the potential to solve complex problems in various fields, but noise affecting qubits has been a major hurdle, corrupting the computation before one can get the desired results.
 These errors can be fixed by combining several physical qubits to represent a single "logical" qubit.
 This process, called “quantum error correction”, makes the calculations more stable and reliable.
 With a sufficient number of error-corrected logical qubits, quantum computers can live up to their tremendous promise.

-Our work leverages quantum error correction to enhance computation stability and reliability, solving the error problem.
-We've achieved quantum computation with 48 logical qubits and hundreds of entangling operations.
+The Harvard-led team leveraged quantum error correction to enhance computation stability and reliability, solving the error problem.
+The team achieved quantum computation with 48 logical qubits and hundreds of entangling operations.
 This is a significant leap from previous demonstrations which showcased only to two logical qubits and one entangling gate.
-Moreover, we show that we can operate our logical qubits with a fidelity better than the component physical qubits.
-Impressively, this fidelity improves as we increase the code distance.
+Moreover, the research show that we can operate logical qubits with a fidelity better than the component physical qubits.
+Impressively, this fidelity improves as the code distance increases.

 Why is it significant?